adamkurth/reborn_dev/doc/source/installation.rst

 Installation
 ============

-In principle, setting up reborn should be as simple as including the base directory of the reborn git repository in your python path.
-You'll probably find that you need to install some dependencies, but most of them are known to install with pip or conda.
-There may be some extra steps to enable GPU computations, as discussed below.
-There are some pieces of Fortran code that occasionally need to be compiled manually, also discussed below.
+Setting up reborn consists of compiling the fortran code and including the base directory of the reborn git repository in your python path.
+Nearly all of the packages that reborn uses are known to install with pip or conda.
+The only package that is sometimes a nuisance to install is pyopencl, which you will only need if you plan to do GPU computations.

-Since reborn's interface is not considered "stable", the recommended installation procedure consists of keeping a clone of the reborn git repository where you are doing your analysis or simulations so that you can reproduce your results in the future.
-You should be mindful of the exact git commit that you use in your analysis, since things may change in a month from now.
-One way to track the *exact* version of reborn used in your project is to add it as a `git submodule <https://git-scm.com/book/en/v2/Git-Tools-Submodules>`_ to your project's git repository.
+Since reborn's interface is not considered "stable", it is recommended that you keep a clone of the reborn git repository where you are doing your analysis or simulations so that you can reproduce your results in the future.
+You should consider keeping track of the exact version of reborn, down to the exact git commit SHA, since things may change in a month from now.
+One way to track the *exact* version of reborn is to add it as a `git submodule <https://git-scm.com/book/en/v2/Git-Tools-Submodules>`_ to your project's git repository.

 Getting reborn
 --------------